DaS™ – Journey Transformation

 Shaping

-Design shaping allows the design team to fully invest in the problem exploration and finding an adequate response to all hypotheses discover in the previous phase.
-We build a set of prototypes that validate all the assumptions.
+Design shaping allows the design team to fully invest in exploring the problem and in finding an adequate response to all hypotheses discovered in the previous phase.
+We build a set of connected prototypes in the code that validate all the assumptions.
 The final output is the prototype validating the desired outcome.

 High Level